-Figure 1/Y.2111 - RACF within the NGN architecture
+Figure 1 - RACF within the NGN architecture

-The RACF provides an abstract view of transport network infrastructure to the SCF and makes service providers agnostic to the details of transport facilities such as network topology, connectivity, resource utilization and QoS mechanisms/technology, etc. The RACF interacts with the SCF and transport functions for a variety of applications (e.g., SIP-based call [RFC 3261], video streaming, etc.) that require the control of NGN transport resources, including QoS control, NAPT/firewall control and NAT traversal.
+The RACF provides an abstract view of transport network infrastructure to the SCF and decouples the provision of services from the details of transport facilities such as network topology, connectivity, resource utilization and QoS mechanisms/technology, etc. The RACF interacts with the SCF and transport functions for a variety of applications (e.g., SIP-based call [b-IETF RFC 3261], video streaming, etc.) that require the control of NGN transport resource, including QoS control, NAPT/firewall control and NAT traversal.